 The Localism Act 2011 section 27, places the Council under a duty to promote and maintain high standards of conduct.
 In discharging this duty, the Council is required to adopt a Code dealing with the conduct that is expected of its Members and Co-opted Members.
-Section 28(6) also requires the Council to have in place arrangements under which allegations can be investigated.

-The Code was last reviewed in 2022 and a new Code was adopted on 13 April 2022 and came into effect on 11 May 2022.
+The Code was last reviewed in May 2023 and a new Code was adopted by Council on 12 July 2023 attached at APPENDIX 2.
 In line with the Best Practice Recommendations it was agreed that an annual review of the Borough's Code would be added to this Committee's agenda.

-The review recommends making no further amendments to the Code of Conduct currently adopted, as the Borough's Code continues to be fit for purpose, provides clarity on the behaviour expected of Members and reflects public expectation.
+The Officer review recommends making amendments to the Code of Conduct in line with legalisation that the Monitoring Officer, as the proper officer is responsible for considering and granting dispensations, which would also be in line with the extended provision to apply for dispensations for other registerable interests and non-registerable interests under the adopted Code of Conduct.
+The Code of Conduct is otherwise considered to be fit for purpose, provides clarity on the behaviour expected of Members and reflects public expectation.